bwsw/sj-platform/SJDocs/source/SJ_UI_Guide.rst

 Configuration Settings
 ----------------------

 Here the basic settings necessary for the platform are described.
+Besides, the flow of Config Settings addition to the system is clarified here.

-These are configuration settings required for the modules start working.
+Configuration settings are the setting required for the modules start working.

 The config settings can be added under the "Config Settings" tab of the main navigation bar.

-When you open the Cofig Settings page via the navigation bar you can see the list of settings added to the platform.
+Please, click at "Add Settings" in the upper-right corner aboce the list and fill in the form (the information of the required settings can be found in the table_ below):

+1. *Name* *
+        Enter a setting name here.

+2. *Value* *
+        Enter a setting value here.

+3. *Domain* *
+        Select a domain from the drop-down.

+.. note:: Required fields are marked with an asterisk (*)

+Once the fileds are correctly filled in, click at the "Create" button and see the setting has appeared in the list of settings.

+Click "Cancel" to drop all the specified settings.
+The settnig will not be added then.

+The list of settings added to the platform can be viewed under the Cofig Settings section of the navigation bar.

 Please, find the required config settings in the table below and make sure they are added to your platform so that your modules could work.

+.. _table:

 .. csv-table:: Required config settings
   :header: "Config Domain","Name", "Description", "Example"